Main Entry: school year•book mar•ket•ing

 Use An Email Tool To Market Your Yearbook

 This has to be easy, right?
-In that case the yearbook advisor needs an email tool to make it a snap to send out regular updates about your school yearbook.
-At TreeRing, we built an email communication tool right into our free online yearbook software to help you get the word out to parents.
-You can send out invites to purchase online, see which parents have created accounts and purchased books, and email those who haven’t yet purchased their books If you aren’t using TreeRing, I’d recommend selecting a free email marketing solution.
+In that case the yearbook adviser needs an email tool to make it a snap to send out regular updates about your school yearbook.
+At Treering, we built an email communication tool right into our free online yearbook software to help you get the word out to parents.
+You can send out invites to purchase online, see which parents have created accounts and purchased books, and email those who haven’t yet purchased their books If you aren’t using Treering, I’d recommend selecting a free email marketing solution.
 Personally, I love MailChimp.
 It’s elegant, intuitive and has built in analytics to show you who has opened your emails.